ciderapp/Cider-2/docs/Cider 2.5.0 Preview API.md

 - `/set-rating`
   - Sets the rating for the current track.
   - Requires: `{ rating: number }` (-1, 0, 1)

+- `/queue/move-to-position` - Moves position of queue item to a new position
+  - `startIndex` - Index of what queue item to move
+  - `destinationIndex` - Index of where to move the queue item
+  - `returnQueue`(?) - Returns the queue after the request has finished (slower)

 - `/toggle-repeat`
   - Toggles the repeat mode.